 A good Cash flow forecast will:

-- Reflects the ACTUAL income and expenditure from the bank accounts.
+- Reflect the projected payments and receipts from the bank accounts.

-- Accounts for capital purchase and private transactions.
+- Account for capital purchase and private transactions such as drawings.

 You can see in this picture how the cash at bank is shown in context to your inflows and outflows.

 The main difference between a Budget and a Cash Flow Forecast is based on two things: